-Best Practices for Highly Successful Development Teams
+Best Practices for Highly Successful Product Teams

-1. Usability test early and often
+1. Conduct research early and often

 One of the best techniques for getting early feedback on a design is paper prototyping.
 Using common office supplies, development teams can build a working prototype of a design in a matter of days.
 I recommend teams use this technique in the first few weeks of development.
 It’s the simplest method for gathering information about how users interact with a design.
 Teams identify what elements of the design fail users and redesign the interface quickly.